Shinmera/crypto-shortcuts/README.md

 (cryptos:md5 "MD5 hashes are weak, but still sometimes useful.")

 (cryptos:sha512 "If you don't need hash iterations or salts like simple-hash provides, this will do too.")

+(cryptos:totp-uri "Someone")

+(cryptos:totp "some secret key for the totp")
 ```